When I published my first “What I Eat In A Day” post a few months ago, I had no idea what to expect.

 I wake up hungry and will usually snack on a handful of nuts as I check emails, maybe post to Instagram, and make breakfast.
 Today I also ate a few strawberries that needed to be used up.
 If I’m going running in the morning, I’ll make a cup of coffee and have a more substantial first breakfast.
 That’s about 1-3 times per week, depending on whether or not I feel like running.

-I was an obsessive exerciser for years so will never again force myself to exercise if I don’t feel like it.
+I’ll never again force myself to exercise if I don’t feel like it, after being an obsessive exerciser for years.

 Anyways, no running or coffee today.